ignis-sh/ignis/docs/user/nix.rst

       programs.ignis = {
         enable = true;

-        # Make your editor's LSP work
+        # Add Ignis to the Python environment (useful for LSP support)
         addToPythonEnv = true;

-        # Symlink config dir from your flake to ~/.config/ignis
+        # Put a config directory from your flake into ~/.config/ignis
+        # NOTE: Home Manager will copy this directory to /nix/store
+        # and create a symbolic link to the copy.
         configDir = ./ignis;

-        # Enable dependencies required by some services.
+        # Enable dependencies required by certain services.
         # NOTE: This won't affect your NixOS system configuration.
-        # For example, to use NetworkService, you must enable NetworkManager
+        # For example, to use NetworkService, you must also enable
-        # in your NixOS configuration using:
+        # NetworkManager in your NixOS configuration:
         #   networking.networkmanager.enable = true;
         services = {
           bluetooth.enable = true;